 The long term effects I have seen both in the UK and other countries are:

-As mentioned previously I think that Performance Courses has its place and purpose but market conditions have caused many schools (all around the world) to push students into Generation Performers i.e. into courses before they have had a chance to enjoy the social dancing side of Salsa.
+As mentioned previously I think that Performance Courses have their place and purpose but market conditions have caused many schools (all around the world) to push students into Generation Performers i.e. into courses before they have had a chance to enjoy the social dancing side of Salsa.

-Unfortunately, I have seen way too many dancers leave the Salsa scene altogether which is disheartening and among one of the reasons I handed over the reigns at TNT and decided to retire from teaching Salsa.
+Unfortunately, I have seen way too many dancers leave the Salsa scene altogether which is disheartening and one of the reasons I handed over the reins at TNT and decided to retire from teaching Salsa.